How to Teach Vacation Bible School

 - Names: It isn't easy to remember names, but I try to do so.
 If you have students wear nametags then you can call them by name, even if you don't remember!

-- Follow-up: After V.B.S. is over, kids who don't go to church will often ask their parents if they can come to Sunday School or other events.
-Every year, our church has families which get involved because of their kids coming to V.B.S.
+- Follow-up: After the week is over, kids who don't go to church will often ask their parents if they can come to Sunday School or other events.
+Every year, our church has families which get involved because of their kid's participation in your program.
 So make sure you follow up with a card, a call or a visit to kids, especially ones who become Christians or don't attend church.

 Every Vacation Bible School seeks to draw kids closer to knowing the God of the Universe who created, loved and redeemed them.
 No matter how much I prepare my Bible lessons, I know that the best lessons I've ever taught have been when God's words came out of my mouth unplanned.
 Only through prayer can your heart be ready for what God wants to teach you this week, and what he wants to use you for to teach others.
 Here are 8 things you can pray: